AndeolF/QUIXO_Projet/README.md

 # Quixo Project

-My report on this project is available in the “Project report” section and contains details of all the choices I made to achieve my goal: an AI capable of beating a human every time.
+This project was a group project during a project at CentraleSupélec.
+This repository contains only my part of the project.
+The part of the report concerning my part is available in the “Rapport de projet.pdf” file and contains details on all the choices I made to achieve my goal: an AI capable of beating a human every time.

 ## Description